Coronavirus updates: Iowa extends firearm permits; Heartland Hope Mission still open

 Claudia Bohn, director of communications at Methodist Health Systems, said, “We are incredibly grateful for the generosity of Habitat for Humanity.
 We so appreciate the donation, which will keep our health care providers safe as they care for patients in the community.”

 Local healthcare providers put out a call for N95 respirators.
 In their time of need, we were happy to donate 38 cases—totaling 7,600 masks—to @MeaningOfCare.
-We know Methodist will put them to good use in partnership with the other healthcare systems in our area. #OmahaCares pic.twitter.com/KqwA5BJD6f— Habitat Omaha (@habitatomaha) March 21, 2020
+We know Methodist will put them to good use in partnership with the other healthcare systems in our area. #OmahaCarespic.twitter.com/KqwA5BJD6f

 Brewer said Habitat for Humanity also uses the masks for its construction projects and the exchange has inspired construction companies such as AOI Corp. to donate extra masks to local medical facilities.